Who kills Graham? Emmerdale reveals full line-up of suspects and motives

 “Marlon resents the idea of Graham becoming a father figure to Leo.
 He’s demonised Graham, who he already doesn’t trust, and knowing him and Rhona planned to leave in secret is the last straw.
 Marlon’s motives could lead him to lose his mind in a confrontation – I think his position is quite justified.
 The storyline is so well structured, any of the suspects could’ve done it as they are all on an equal footing of loathing for that man!”

-Go to our devoted Emmerdale web page for all the most recent information, interviews and spoilers.
+Go to our devoted Emmerdale web page for all the newest information, interviews and spoilers.

 Add Comment